emmanuelansah247/onlineschool/README.md

 #### Setting up the database for the application
 You need to have microsoft sql server installed.
-Create a database [name_of_database] the update the connectionstring in the the appsettings.json file ]Server=[name_of_server];User Id=[user_id[;Initial Catalog=[database_name]; Password=[password_to_the_server];
+Create a database [name_of_database].
+When you are done creating the database, you need to update the connectionstring in the the appsettings.json file ]Server=[name_of_server];User Id=[user_id[;Initial Catalog=[database_name]; Password=[password_to_the_server];